crosspeaksoftware/woo-address-book/readme.txt

 2. Easily select your shipping address on checkout.

 == Changelog ==

+= 1.4.0 =
+* Trim any trailing slashes when getting the address name from the URL
+* Do not display the address book dropdown on checkout if a default shipping address has not been set.
+* Various bug fixes.

 = 1.3.6 =
 * Added `wc_address_book_addresses` filter to allow for modification of Address Book addresses.